 Access to timely, affordable, and appropriate finance remains a challenge for commerce in developing economies, particularly micro, small, and female-led enterprises.
-Research on Caribbean economies highlights access to finance being twice as significant an obstacle to small business operations compared to larger firms in the Region; furthermore, female-owned, and operated firms were significantly more restricted.
+Research on Caribbean economies highlights access to finance being twice as significant an obstacle to small business operations, compared to larger firms in the Region; furthermore, female-owned, and operated firms were significantly more restricted.
+Adding to the pressure from access to finance are highly volatile input prices of and operational costs associated with necessities such as energy and transportation.